 Generally, every website has more unauthenticated web pages than user-authenticated web pages.
 These web pages usually contain general healthcare information and do not require users to log in to access the page.
 Such unauthenticated webpages aren’t required to comply with the HIPAA Privacy Rules as long as there’s no disclosure of PHI.

-That being said, a website may contain certain unauthenticated webpages where PHI might be used to disclose, such as the login page on a healthcare website that requires users to enter details like name, email address, patient record number, etc. In such cases, HIPAA Privacy Rules are applied, and thus regulated entities must ensure that the PHI is protected as per the HIPAA Rules.
+That being said, a website may contain certain unauthenticated webpages where PHI might be used to disclose, such as the login page on a healthcare website that requires users to enter details like name, email address, patient record number, etc. In such cases, HIPAA Privacy Rules are applied; thus, regulated entities must ensure that the PHI is protected per the HIPAA Rules.

 The HHS further provides another example of unauthenticated web pages where HIPAA Rules are applied, such as information pages where the patient might seek treatment for specific symptoms, available appointments, or pregnancy-related information.
 Since the tracking technology might track users’ IP address and other related data and tie it to the information being searched, it may fall under HIPAA Privacy Rules compliance.